 Young people care more about climate change than any other demographic.
 While there is growing awareness, many voters remain largely unaware of the clean energy plan.
-Younger people do not credit President Biden as a leader on climate change and other key issues.
-This is often because they lack information about what he has done to further climate policy, judge him against what they consider as the ideal climate standard, and do not factor in the opposition he faces from congressional climate deniers and their allies in the oil and gas industry.
+Younger people do not credit President Biden and Vice President Harris as leaders on climate change and other key issues.
+This is often because they lack information about what they have done to further climate policy, judge them against what they consider as the ideal climate standard, and do not factor in the opposition they face from congressional climate deniers and their allies in the oil and gas industry.

-Raising awareness of the clean energy plan among this key group, connecting the dots to President Biden and other supporters of climate action, and making the plan's benefits real is a major opportunity.
+Raising awareness of the clean energy plan among this key group, connecting the dots to the Biden-Harris administration and other supporters of climate action, and making the plan's benefits real is a major opportunity.
 Over half (58%) of younger people say the issue of climate change is very important to them personally.
 While younger people are generally downbeat in their outlook, clean energy investment is one development that stands out to them as a cause for hope and optimism.